Healing Fields Foundation-Micro Health Insurance

 - Bottom 20%

 SummaryHealing Fields is a non-profit organization dedicated to making health care affordable and accessible to poor, underprivileged and marginalized people in India.
-Founded in 2002, the Foundation has provided health insurance to over 65,000 individuals from low income communities across four states in India.
+The Foundation has provided health insurance to over 65,000 individuals from low income communities across four states in India.

 In January 2007, Healing Fields concluded a three-year pilot – “Breaking the Cycle of Despair: Health care Financing Delivery Project” – in collaboration with the United States Agency for International Development (USAID), to explore the viability and design of micro-insurance schemes in India.
 Based on rigorous analysis of rural, urban and tribal health needs assessments, Healing Fields, in association with HDFC CHUBB (now HDFC Ergo General Insurance Company), developed a unique micro-health insurance product called Pariwar Suraksha Bima (PSB) based on a Diagnosis Related Group (DRG) model.

 The pilot project involved the creation of a health education, financing and administration “ecosystem” for the poor.
 This ecosystem focused on creating affordable treatment of common yet deadly diseases for the poor through a mix of private/public insurance companies, third party administrators, a group of secondary and tertiary care hospitals, and Self-Help Groups managed by non-government organizations or co-operatives.